rdekovich/beamplan/README.md

 ## 🚀 Building and running for production

-After following and verifying the instructions to set up your environment, clone the repository.
+After following and verifying the instructions to set up your environment, clone the repository if you do not have it already.

 ```
 $ git clone https://github.com/rdekovich/beamplan.git